Administrative Data Sources

 Customs records for fish and fishery products provide detailed information on:

-The SEEA AFF recommends that physical flow accounts for fish products record imports and exports in live weight equivalent to ensure consistency with domestic production statistics[13].
+The SEEA AFF recommends that physical flow accounts for fish products record imports and exports in live weight equivalent to ensure consistency with domestic production statistics[17].
 Conversion factors must be applied to transform processed product weights (fillets, frozen, canned) to the comparable live weight measure.
-Standard conversion factors are published by FAO and may need to be adapted for national product mixes.

 For island nations and coastal States where fisheries are economically significant, customs data serve multiple accounting purposes:

-Supply-use balancing -- Exports and imports provide the external trade components necessary to balance domestic production against consumption and intermediate use[14].
+Supply-use balancing—Exports and imports provide the external trade components necessary to balance domestic production against consumption and intermediate use[18].
 The integration of trade data with production data is discussed in TG-6.7 Fisheries Accounting.

-Trade in fish caught by foreign vessels -- When foreign-flagged vessels harvest fish in a country's EEZ under access agreements, the transhipment or landing of catches may be recorded in customs statistics, supporting the distinction between catches from national waters versus catches by national fishing vessels[15].
+Trade in fish caught by foreign vessels—When foreign-flagged vessels harvest fish in a country's EEZ under access agreements, the transhipment or landing of catches may be recorded in customs statistics, supporting the distinction between catches from national waters versus catches by national fishing vessels[19].
 This distinction is particularly important for Pacific Island Countries where distant-water fishing nations operate under access agreements.

 For Pacific Island Countries, reconciliation between national customs records and regional databases maintained by the Forum Fisheries Agency (FFA) requires systematic attention.
 FFA compiles catch and effort data reported under regional fisheries management arrangements, which may differ from national customs records due to differences in timing (landing date versus export date), valuation (access fees versus market price), and coverage (transhipments at sea versus port landings).
 Compilers should establish regular data confrontation between customs and FFA sources, documenting the reconciliation procedures and any systematic differences.
 The FFA's Regional Fisheries Surveillance Centre also maintains vessel day scheme data that can cross-validate customs records for purse seine fisheries.
 Institutional arrangements for accessing FFA data are facilitated through national fisheries agencies and should be formalised under the frameworks described in TG-0.7 Institutional Arrangements.

-Illegal, unreported and unregulated (IUU) fishing indicators -- Comparison of import volumes with reported exports from origin countries can reveal discrepancies indicative of unreported catches or trade in IUU-sourced products[16].
+Illegal, unreported and unregulated (IUU) fishing indicators—Comparison of import volumes with reported exports from origin countries can reveal discrepancies indicative of unreported catches or trade in IUU-sourced products[20].
 SDG indicator 14.6.1 tracks progress in combating IUU fishing, which can be supported by trade data analysis.

 Decision use cases for customs trade data: